wagdav/thewagner.net/content/2020-07-10-Rust-Concurrency-patterns.markdown

 ```

 This code looks similar to the Haskell version because we don't see channels
-and explicit thread management here either  The Rust language defines the
+and explicit thread management here either.
+The Rust language defines the
 `async/await` syntax and the related interfaces but it delegates the concrete
 execution strategy to external libraries.
 In this example I chose the
 [Tokio][RustTokio] library which is a mature asynchronous run-time library, but